How can such a tiny person create so much noise?? Sure, we all know kids can be noisy, but screaming! Why?

 It is just a phaseSays everybody when a child is acting up!

 Is it true, though?
-It is likely to be a phase that your toddler is going through, and riding it out might be the only way you will get through it?
+It is likely a phase your toddler is going through, and riding it out might be the only way you will get through it?

 I know it is easier said than done.

 This is very similar to your toddler not being able to communicate correctly.

 It is not just communication, though; it is everything.

 Your toddler will be looking at everyone, wanting to do everything they are doing.
 Does your toddler have older siblings?
-They may be looking at their older siblings, and the frustration is creeping in because they can’t run as fast, speak as well, jump as high.
+They may be looking at their older siblings, and the frustration is creeping in because they can’t run as fast, speak, and jump as high.

 Reassure your toddler that they are doing well.
 Help them achieve what they want to achieve.